github-linguist/linguist/FAQ.md

 The percentages in the statistics bar are calculated based on the total **bytes of code** for each [programming or markup language](#what-are-markup-or-programming-languages), after excluding [vendored][`vendor.yml`], [generated][`generated.rb`], and [documentation][`documentation.yml`] files.

-### The language statistics in my repository are wrong.
+### The language statistics in my repository are wrong

 The percentages in the statistics bar are calculated based on the total **bytes of code** for each [programming or markup language](#what-are-markup-or-programming-languages), after excluding [vendored][`vendor.yml`], [generated][`generated.rb`], and [documentation][`documentation.yml`] files.
 Considering this, if you believe the statistics are incorrect, it is likely that some files were incorrectly classified.